Nomadic Backpacker

 Tula is just 90km from Mexico City.
 We travelled by Ovnibus from the Central de Autobuses del Norte (use the Metro stop "Autobuses del Norte" on Linea #5).
 It's the same station used for getting to Teotihuacán.

 We checked the schedule on 'clickbus' and just turned up at the bus station and bought the tickets.
-The current price is 161 MXN one way.
+We paid 161 MXN one way.
 The buses go hourly or half-hourly depending on the time of day.

 We left home at 7 am and it took 45 minutes riding the metro and we had plenty of time to buy the tickets and some breakfast for the journey without the stress.